darwino/darwino-documentation/Developer Guide/Important Concepts 2c. Managed Beans.md

 After that, it looks in the classpath.
 It looks for a file called darwino-beans.xml within the current classpath.

-Then it looks in WEB_INF for a darwino-beans.xml file.
+Then it looks in WEB-INF for a darwino-beans.xml file.
 In addition, it will search there for a darwino-beans file with a name determined by the application's configuration files suffix, such as "bluemix'.
 The resulting file that Darwino will look for would then, in this case, be "darwino-beans.bluemix.xml".
 Thus, specifying the suffix determines which darwino-beans files will or will not be loaded.

 After that, if there is a system property called "darwino-beans" containing either XML or a URL, then Darwino will load the beans spefified within.